maplibre/maplibre-native/platform/android/TESTS.md

 * Go to your AWS Console and choose Device Farm.
 * Create a new project, e.g. `MapboxGLAndroidSDKTestApp`
 * On step 1, upload the APK in `mapbox-gl-native/android/java/MapboxGLAndroidSDKTestApp/build/outputs/apk/MapboxGLAndroidSDKTestApp-debug-unaligned.apk`
-* On step 2, choose Instrumentation, test filter is `com.mapbox.mapboxgl.testapp.MainActivityTest` and upload the APK in `mapbox-gl-native/android/java/MapboxGLAndroidSDKTestApp/build/outputs/apk/MapboxGLAndroidSDKTestApp-debug-androidTest-unaligned.apk`
+* On step 2, choose Instrumentation, test filter is `org.maplibre.android.testapp.MainActivityTest` and upload the APK in `mapbox-gl-native/android/java/MapboxGLAndroidSDKTestApp/build/outputs/apk/MapboxGLAndroidSDKTestApp-debug-androidTest-unaligned.apk`
 * On step 3, choose a device pool.
 E.g. Top Devices
 * On step 4, customize your device state (if needed)
 * Finally, confirm the configuration and run the tests.

-On Step 2, you can also separate by commas different classes: `com.mapbox.mapboxgl.testapp.MainActivityTest,com.mapbox.mapboxgl.testapp.MainActivityScreenTest`
+On Step 2, you can also separate by commas different classes: `org.maplibre.android.testapp.MainActivityTest,org.maplibre.android.testapp.MainActivityScreenTest`

 If you have no tests for your app, or want to test some random user behavior, you can just choose "Built-in: Fuzz" in step 2.